nymorales23/va.gov-team/products/ask-va/products/product-role-expectations.md

 Product Owners from the Veteran Experience Services (VES) team manage products in different product lines similarly to OCTO POs.
 This role is to primarily fill the gap between the back-end and front-end team by managing communication and coordination between the teams.

 ### Prioritization
-- Share and provide timely guidance on VES priorities, goals, objectives, and desired outcomes
+- Provide timely guidance on VES priorities, goals, objectives, and desired outcomes
-- Share OCTO priorities with AVA back-end CRM team
+- Coordinate the implementation of OCTO priorities with AVA back-end CRM team
 - This looks like
   - Collaborating regularly to share dependencies and roadmap priorities
   - Participating in agile ceremonies and cross-team syncs as needed